ewpratten/ewpratten.com/src/_posts/2021-12-03-quaternions.md

 > In mathematics, the quaternion number system extends the complex numbers.
 Quaternions were first described by Irish mathematician William Rowan Hamilton in 1843 and applied to mechanics in three-dimensional space.<br>
 > \[[Wikipedia](https://en.wikipedia.org/wiki/Quaternion)\]

 Quaternions are essentially 4-dimensional numbers consisting of one real, and three imaginary components.
 They are expressed with the components $w$, $i$, $j$, and $k$.
-So far, this sounds pretty scary, but it is a lot simpler to deal with when you remember mathematicians like overcomplicating their variable names :wink:
+So far, this sounds pretty scary, but it is a lot simpler to deal with when you remember mathematicians like overcomplicating their variable names 😉

 The following is a slightly modified version of the quaternion expression, made to express the concept in a more computer-oriented manner: